paradoxdjell/paradoxdjell.github.com/about.md

 Hi!
 I'm Aditya Saky.

 I'm a web designer, based in Bangalore, India.
-I'm also studying to become a Computer Science engineer.
-I design concept on how Android can be improved.
-Currently, one of my concepts is being built into a custom ROM, called VentureROM.
+I'm also studying Computer Science.
+I design concepts on how Android can be improved.
+Currently, one of my concepts is being built into a custom ROM, called [VentureROM](http://venturerom.com).

 ### Contact me